myselfabirsarkar/Timezone-Internet/README.md

 # Timezone-Internet
-📲 A Global DateTime Fetcher (Timezone-Internet) app Built Using Android Studio
+📲 **A Global DateTime Fetcher** (Timezone-Internet) app Built Using Android Studio

 # Introduction
-### Description / About This App

-**World Time Fetcher**
+**Global DateTime Fetcher**

-World Time Fetcher is a simple yet powerful Android application designed to provide users with the current date and time for any specified timezone around the globe.
+Global DateTime Fetcher is a simple yet powerful Android application designed to provide users with the current date and time for any specified timezone around the globe.
 By leveraging the World Time API, this app allows users to quickly and accurately fetch the local time in any region, making it an essential tool for travelers, international business professionals, and anyone who needs to keep track of time across different time zones.

 #### Key Features: